Post Summary: Explore the wild terrain of Eastern USA with these 10 stunning National Parks on the east coast.

 Recommended National Parks Book

-If you’re looking for more guidance and inspiration for visiting national parks on the east coast check out the following books:
+If you’re looking for more guidance and inspiration for visiting national parks on the east coast, check out the following national park books:

-2. Leave Only Footprints – Rather than a conventional guide book, Leave Only Footprints: My Acadia-to-Zion Journey Through Every National Park, is an excellently written travel memoir through one man’s journey to every US national park.
-Written within the backdrop of a painful breakup with his fiance, Conor Knighton takes readers on a journey to America’s national parks peppering in fascinating history about the parks and his own personal stories.
+2. Leave Only Footprints – Rather than a conventional guidebook, Leave Only Footprints: My Acadia-to-Zion Journey Through Every National Park, is an excellently written travel memoir through one man’s journey to every US national park.
+Written against the backdrop of a painful breakup with his fiance, Conor Knighton takes readers on a journey to America’s national parks peppering in fascinating history about the parks and his own personal stories.
 Perfect for anyone looking to go deeper than a traditional guidebook.

 East Coast National Parks Map